Work Environment Assessment in Healthcare Coursework

 Clark (2015) argues that healthy communication must exist to achieve health and civility within an organization.
 Leaders need to promote open discussion and continuing dialogue regarding a healthy workplace’s fundamentals to obtain healthy communication.
 Discussing similarities, differences and identifying ways to improve the environment can be beneficial (Clark, 2015).
 The DESC model is a framework that can be used to structure a civility conversation.
 The DESC model elements include expressing a particular situation, describing concerns, and revealing other options and consequences (Clark, 2015).

 Genuine esteem represents civility to others, including presence, time, a purpose to pursue a usual ground.
 Treating everyone with courtesy and respect is necessary for effective communication, productive conflict negotiation, and team building.
 According to Clark (2015), incivility is the show of disrespectful or rude behavior that can cause physiological or psychological distress for the parties involved and, if not addressed, may lead to a threatening or unsafe situation.
-Incivility acts can take different forms like verbal and uncivil nonverbal behaviors and failure to react when warranted, mainly when victim safety is in danger.
+Incivility acts can take different forms like verbal and uncivil nonverbal behaviors and failure to react when warranted, mainly when victim’s safety is in danger.

 The main reason the organization I work for scored only mildly healthy on the job Environment Assessment is lack of unity among the managers and staff and directly related to communication.
 With all of the recent changes within my organization, the work environment has become very stressful.
 Nurses and management do not communicate with civility.
 Nurses have to learn the skills to share in uncivil situations.
 Management needs to foster an environment where nurses can express concerns regarding the well-being of the patients.
-The theory contemporary in Clark’s task (2015) conveys unhealthy communication.
-Clark (2015) recognizes that critical dialogues are rugged and offer strategies to make these conversations less stressful.
+The theory contemporary to Clark’s task (2015) conveys unhealthy communication.
+Clark (2015) recognizes that critical dialogues are rugged and offers strategies to make these conversations less stressful.

 An example of an uncivil encounter that frequently takes place between management (Issa) and nurses (Nginde): “Hey Nginde, there is an admission targeted on the board.
 You are going to take it.”
 Nginde has already discharged three patients and has taken two admissions.
 He has five patients, while other nurses have three.
 He hasn’t completed his other entries, is behind on charting and his med pass.
 He also hasn’t had lunch yet and is starving.
 Nginde decides he needs to deal with this situation.
 Here is how he might use the DESC model with his manager.